FARFISH CASE STUDIES

 The Sustainable Fisheries Partnership Agreement between the EU and Mauritania covers several types of fisheries, including tuna, shrimp, demersal and small pelagic species.
 During the last twenty years, fleets from 25 different nations were operating in the pelagic fishery in the Mauritanian EEZ.
 The main target species in this fishery is horse mackerel, followed by mackerel, sardine and sardinellas, with the most dominating countries being Russia, Ukraine, the Netherlands and more recently, Belize.
 Octopus is the most important demersal species in Mauritanian waters and its high commercial value and relative ease of exploitation by the artisanal segment is causing a rapid industrial development of foreign and domestic fleets.
 In 2012, a peak production of 17,420 tonnes of octopus was reached, 25% of which was taken by the EU fleet.
 Due to the large number of fleets targeting octopus, the stock is considered overexploited, with fishing mortality currently exceeding FMSY.
 Another targeted demersal species is black hake, which is mainly exploited by European trawlers and long-liners.
 Deep-sea tuna fishery in Mauritanian waters is conducted by a number of foreign fleets, such as the EU fleet, Japanese and Senegalese.
 None of those fleets land their catches in Mauritania.
 As Mauritania is a contracting party to ICCAT, the tuna fishery is subject to ICCAT catch and effort limits.

 Some of the main species targeted by the EU fleet in these waters are considered overfished.
 Due to this overexploitation, the number of fleets participating in Mauritanian fisheries (foreign and local) and the irregularity in the activities of these vessels, improved monitoring of catches, effort and catch sizes is needed.
-FarFish will be able to contribute to solving this overfishing and overcapacity problem in Mauritania by engaging stakeholders in the process of evaluating existing management tools and stock assessment methods and formulating new management tools and RFMS-based management plans.
-The management plans will address these problems, in addition to any other problems highlighted by the Mauritanian fisheries management authorities and the EU fleet operating in the area, with the aim of increasing the long-term profitability of both parties.
-The management plans will be developed based on biological and socio-economic data collected within FarFish.
+FarFish will be able to contribute to solving this overfishing and overcapacity problem in Mauritania by engaging stakeholders in the process of evaluating existing management tools and stock assessment methods and formulating new management tools and RFMS-based management plan recommendations.
+The management plan recommendations will address these problems, in addition to any other problems highlighted by the Mauritanian fisheries management authorities and the EU fleet operating in the area, with the aim of increasing the long-term profitability of both parties.
+The management plan recommendations will be developed based on biological and socio-economic data collected within FarFish.

 Mauritania has poorly developed value chains for seafood products, minimal amount is landed in local ports and processing facilities are limited, all due to insufficient infrastructure and lack of investments therein.
 FarFish will put focus on this issue, and will map and analyse the value chains connected to the EU fisheries and their infrastructure, and suggest improvements.
 A cost-benefit analysis for EU-fleet investments in Mauritania will also be conducted.